 Part 1 in our two part series exploring the potential benefits and uses of front wheel drive power wheelchairs.
+For more information on Standing Wheelchairs, check out Landon's Journey to Standing.

 We at Permobil have over 50 years of redefining not just ability but also mobility.
 Today we are focusing on front wheel drive solutions and our story really starts with our founder, Dr. Per Udden who made the first Permobil power wheelchair in the basement of his hospital in Sweden.
 Dr. Udden believed in a better solution that allowed his clients and patients to get independent mobility, and with this idea in mind he created the first power wheelchair.
 Early on, Permobil has believed in the benefit of front wheel drive as an ideal platform for indoor and outdoor mobility.